dkaslovsky/textnote/README.md

 textnote is designed for simplicity.
 Because textnote writes files to a single directory on the local filesystem, most functionality outside of the scope described above can be easily accomplished using stanard command line tools (e.g., `grep` for search).

+A few simple command line functions for searching, listing, and printing notes are available in a [gist](https://gist.github.com/dkaslovsky/010fd26c4d0975639a5c286fa631d6c9).

 <br/>

 ## Configuration